+After we were nice and full, we continued on to the many activities that Billiw Swamp Safari offers.
 Our ride on the “River of Grass” allowed us to really see how amazing this body of water is.
 Our guide slowed the airboat and pointed out animals as we encountered them, and answered all of the questions we had.

 This show was done at Fort Critter.
 We were shown different animals and told about their eating habits, where they usually live, life spans, etc. We were even able to pet most of them!

 During this show, several snakes were brought out and shown to us.
 We learned a little about them and their unique characteristics and even got to see them being fed!

 This tour was SO much fun!
 Hold on tight because the road does get bumpy.
 We were going through water, between trees, and got to see a lot of native animals (like buffalo) and non-native animals (like ostriches).
 We even saw a wild bear!
 It all happened so fast that we didn’t get a picture.
 Our guide was absolutely giddy with excitement.
 He said in 13 years working there he’d only seen a bear one other time.

 To complete our adventure, we spent the night in a native-style chickee.
 There was no electricity, no bathroom, no wifi.
 Just two small beds.
 But once again we were greeted with a smile, this one a bit greener.
 And there was a small deck in the back of the chickee which overlooked the water, which we absolutely loved!